SidneyRamphalile/Sidify-Store/README.md

 # Sidify-Store
 An ecommerce web application where people can seamlessly buy products online and then securely make payments using the Stripe payment gateway.

-In this project, I used HTML, Tailwind CSS, Shadcn/iu and Next.js for my FrontEnd.
+In this project, I used HTML, Tailwind CSS, Shadcn/iu, TypeScript and Next.js for my FrontEnd.
 And then I used Sanity.io to manage my BackEnd.
 The payment system used is called Stripe.
 It is a global payment gateway system where people can securely make online transactions.

 The target group of my project are men, women, and teenagers, people who have a heart for clothes shopping and fassion, and people who are into sportsware.